1) Decide what you are going to say.

 2) Decide to say one thing at a time.

+Too much info has a cancelling effect.
 Multiples ideas actually compete for a listener's attention.
 Every additional idea we introduce diminishes the effectiveness of the prior ideas already presented.
 When people walk away from a teaching moment with just one principle that can be applied, they are much more likely to remember it and beging trying to apply it!

 Focus on just one principle and you enhance the potential of every listener to really 'get it'.